Weekly Gem #89 Hermann the German

 Why It's Interesting

-("Bis zur Unendlichkeit und noch viel weiter!" is German for, "To infinity and beyond!")
+("Bis zur Unendlichkeit und noch viel weiter!" is German for, "To infinity and beyond!").
 Arminius, chief of the German Cherusci tribe, (aka Hermann) led an attack against the Roman army in the Teutoburg Forest.
-The defeat of the Romans was a turning point in history, halting the expansion of the Roman empire.
+The defeat of the Romans was a turning point in history, halting the expansion of the Roman empire into Germania.
 For the disconnected German tribes, it began a national consciousness.
 Hermann was a hero and became known as "Germania's liberator"

 Pickpockets fail… Travelers smile… 130°® satchels are here to protect your good stuff!